Ari Emanuel: Career

+In his early career, Emanuel worked as an assistant to New York talent agent Robert Lantz and then as a trainee at Creative Artists Agency in Hollywood.
 Prior to founding Endeavor, Emanuel was a partner at InterTalent and senior agent at ICM Partners (ICM).
+Emanuel has served as a member of Live Nation Entertainment board of directors since September 2007.

 Emanuel has been described as a mogul and power player in Hollywood.
 Emanuel and Patrick Whitesell, the co-CEO of WME, have both been named to Fortunes Businessperson of the Year list.
 In a May 2013 article on Emanuel, Fortune called him "one of the biggest guns in the consolidating entertainment business".

 Emanuel's relationships with his clients, coupled with his stature in the industry, has led to various homages and parodies over the years, including Bob Odenkirk's character Stevie Grant on The Larry Sanders Show, and Ari Gold, played by Jeremy Piven on the HBO television show Entourage.

+In April 2002 agent Sandra Epstein and other Endeavor employees sued Ari Emanuel on allegations that a pornographic website was operated out of Endeavor's offices and that Emanuel made racist and anti-gay remarks.
+Emanuel disputed these accusations at the time.
+Emanuel settled Epstein's claims for $2.25 million.

 In 2011, Emanuel co-founded TheAudience with Sean Parker and Oliver Luckett.

-Emanuel has served as a member of Live Nation Entertainment board of directors since September 2007.

-Endeavor went public in 2021 with Emanuel owning a stake worth around $480 million according to Bloomberg.
+Endeavor went public in 2021, the first Hollywood agency to do so, with Emanuel owning a stake worth around $480 million according to Bloomberg.
 He and Patrick Whitesell are also co-CEO of IMG, a global sports, events and talent management company headquartered in New York City.

+In 2023, Emanuel's total compensation from Endeavor was $83.9 million, up 340% from the previous year and representing a CEO-to-median worker pay ratio of 1,184-to-1 for the company, as well as making Emanuel the seventh highest paid CEO in the US that year.
+He debuted on the Bloomberg Billionaires Index in February 2025 with an estimated net worth of over $1 billion.

+In 2025, Emanuel is set to buy Frieze, a global art fair and publishing group, previously owned by Endeavor.
+The deal is valued at $200 million and is backed by a group of investors including Apollo Global Management and RedBird Capital Partners.